 Nursemaid's elbow, or pulled elbow, is a partial dislocation that is common in toddlers.
 The main symptom is pain so that the child doesn't want to use the arm.
 This dislocation can be easily treated in a doctor's office.

 - Call 911 or the local emergency number before you begin treating someone who may have a dislocation, especially if the accident that caused the injury may be life threatening.

 - If the person has a serious injury, check their airway, breathing, and circulation.
 If necessary, begin CPR, or bleeding control.

 - Do not move the person if you think that their head, back, or leg has been injured.
 Keep the person calm and still.

 - Apply a splint or sling to the injured joint in the position in which you found it.
 Do not move the joint.
 Also immobilize the area above and below the injured area.

 - Check blood circulation around the injury by pressing firmly on the skin in the affected area.
 It should turn white, then regain color within a couple of seconds after you stop pressing on it.
-To reduce the risk of developing infection, do not do this step if the skin is broken.
+To reduce the risk for developing infection, do not do this step if the skin is broken.

 - Apply ice packs to ease pain and swelling, but do not put ice directly on the skin.
 Wrap the ice in a clean cloth.